- What does morning sickness feel like?

-Firstly it’s important to remember that you’re not alone.
-Around half of all pregnant women experience morning sickness or vomiting, and more than 80 percent of women experience nausea in the first 12 weeks of pregnancy.
+You might wonder why do I feel sick in the morning (opens in new tab) and there could be plenty of reasons, however if you're actively trying to get pregnant it could be an early sign of pregnancy (opens in new tab) morning sickness.
+And you're not alone with hit, around half of all pregnant women experience morning sickness or vomiting, and more than 80 percent of women experience nausea in the first 12 weeks of pregnancy (opens in new tab).

-For some, it’s a minor inconvenience that calms down into the second trimester.
+For some, morning sickness is a minor inconvenience that calms down into the second trimester.
 For others, however, pregnancy sickness is a serious condition that can affect many other areas of their health.
-In this article, we cover the following questions:

 When does morning sickness start?